learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 This module allows students to select additional items for purchase along with admission to the program.
 Typically this module is used to offer students optional meals and T-shirts.
 The items can be classified as "buy one", meaning that students can purchase either quantity 0 or 1, or "buy many", meaning that students can purchase any number.

 The options on this page are controlled by the line item types associated with the program.
-You can create additional line item types for your program and set the "Max quantity" field appropriately; do not check the "for payments" or "for finaid" boxes.
-For students to be able to choose how much an item costs, you can check the "is_custom" box for an option.
-If you are using the "SplashInfo Module" to offer lunch, the size of the sibling discount is set as a line item type, but the lunch options and their costs are still controlled by the splashinfo_choices and splashinfo_costs Tags.
-Items no longer have a separate cost for financial aid students; the amount these students are charged is determined by the financial aid grant.
+You can create additional line item types for your program (using the Line Item Management Module) and set the "Max quantity" field appropriately.
+For students to be able to choose how much an item costs, you can check the "Is custom?" box for an option.
+You can also add required items, which will prompt and require students to confirm these extra items (if no options) or select an option (if there are any).
+You can use this functionality to force students to select the kind of meal/lunch that they would like (e.g., pizza vs. sandwich).
+If a sibling discount is enabled in the program settings, that option will also appear in this module.

+Note that numbers of students that have selected particular items/options in this module are reflected on the dashboard.

 Donation module